zzpzaf/external-values1-start/README.md

 -------

-The 2nd commit of the repo demonstrates how to use the external table names added in application.properties gile with @Value annotation used in repos in /Repositories project sub-folder.
+The 2nd commit of the repo demonstrates how to use the external table names added in application.properties file with @Value annotation used in repos in /Repositories project sub-folder.

 values for properties and messages in [Spring Boot](https://spring.io/).